 Architecture

 Skill Scanner is a modular security scanner built around a central orchestrator and pluggable analyzers.
-Scans execute in two phases: deterministic analysis first, then LLM-powered analysis enriched with Phase 1 context.
+Scans execute deterministic analysis first, optionally adjudicate its highest-severity matches, then run LLM-powered analysis enriched with the retained Phase 1 context.

 Scanning Pipeline